Candidates: Are you interviewing and need support?

 Focused on overhauling how candidates are evaluated.
 This included adopting a skills-first approach (45%), replacing resumes with skills-based assessments (33%), dropping college degree requirements (16%) and prioritizing bootcamp certification, rather than excluding candidates without degrees (18%)

 Sourced qualified candidates from marginalized and overlooked work groups, including mature-aged workers (47%), undergrad workers (44%), and junior workers (38%)

 The 2022 Global Trends Report demonstrates how best-in-class hiring combines technology with an eye toward equity.
-To access the full report, click here.
+Access the full report here.

 HireVue is where hiring happens – transforming the way organizations discover, engage, and hire the best talent.
 Connecting companies and candidates anytime, anywhere, HireVue’s industry-leading end-to-end hiring platform features video interviewing, assessments and conversational AI.
 HireVue has hosted more than 26 million video interviews and 150M chat-based candidate engagements for over 800 pioneering customers around the globe.